kellan/laughingmeme/_posts/asides/2004-10-25-sold-out-their-birthright-for-a-mess-of-portage.md

 ---
 id: 2598
-title: '&#8220;sold out their birthright for a mess of portage&#8221;'
+title: '"sold out their birthright for a mess of portage"'
 date: '2004-10-25T00:53:21+00:00'
 author: Kellan
 layout: post